zydou/arti/doc/dev/notes/relay-conflux.md

 That way, blocking (for example due to an outbound MPSC channel being full) can only be initiated by these egdes, and not by the intermediate MPSC channels.

+> Note: eventually, we might want non-zero amounts of buffering on the
+> inner MPSC channels for performance reasons.

 > Currently, the client reactor architecture is completely
 > different from the work-in-progress relay one,
 > but if we are careful about our design choices here,